ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

     ```
     {: codeblock}

-7. Have the database or objects been created with `pg_dump` or `pg_restore`? **Action > update stats**
+7. Have the database or objects been created with `pg_dump` or `pg_restore`?
+Use **Action > update stats** to refresh.

-8. If the query is completing a sorting operation, ensure that sufficient `work_mem` is allocated.
+8. Ensure that sufficient `work_mem` is allocated, if the query is completing a sorting operation.

-9. You can also use `pg_stat` statements to find out the following information:
+9. Use `pg_stat` statements to find out the following information:

-    * query average execution time/ no. of calls
+    * query average execution time and number of calls

-    * CPU % usage by the queries.
+    * CPU % usage by the queries

-    * memory % usage by the queries.
+    * memory % usage by the queries

 ## Deployment monitoring and database load monitoring
 {: #troubleshooting_monitoring}